 I had worked out the details of reading the GPS, using the keypad through a GPIO I2C board, using a 8x2 LCD, and using some RGB lights as indicators.
 Since that point, I have upgraded to a 16x2 LCD, and greatly upgraded the code, which now asks for user input (a destination location), calculates the distance to the location, modifies the RGB lights to have a color proportional to the distance to target (from blue == far away to red == close), and "unlocks" the box when close enough.

-for a Sparkfun LCD.
-This is the one I am using
+Original prototype for a 16x2 breakout board for a Sparkfun LCD.
+This is the one I am using for the GPS lockbox. |

-is underneath the LCD to minimize space.
+For the newer prototypes, the potentiometer is underneath the LCD to minimize space. |

 I had previously had some confusion about the differences between different ways to represent GPS data.
 I have standardized the code such that it always represents data in the format dd mm.mmmm.
 This happens both when data is printed back to the computer over the serial port, and also when data is printed on the LCD.
 This format can also be found easily online in many places like GPS Visualizer (see the picture below).
 So this should make the process of inputting a destination pretty easy.